What is a pancreas scan?

 During the procedure

-A pancreas scan may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+A pancreas scan may be done on an outpatient basis.
+This means you go home the same day.
+Or it may be done as part of your stay in a hospital.
+This may vary depending on your condition and your provider’s practices.

 Generally, a pancreas scan follows this process:

-You will be asked to remove any clothing, jewelry, or other objects that may interfere with the procedure.
+You will be asked to remove any clothing, jewelry, or other objects that may interfere with the test.

 If you are asked to remove clothing, you will be given a gown to wear.

-An intravenous (IV) line will be started in the hand or arm for injection of the radiopeptide.
+An IV (intravenous) line will be started in the hand or arm for injection of the radiopeptide.

 The radiopeptide will be injected into your vein.
 The radiopeptide will be allowed to concentrate in the pancreas tissue.